 Figure 2.
 Lowest recorded temperature in Davidson County, Tennessee for years 2000 to 2022 (NOAA 2023).
 Shaded areas indicate a continuous occurrence of living E. rosea individuals.
-Vertical arrows indicate documented instances where living E. rosea were observed after periods of assumed extirpation (short arrow = young newly hatched specimen).
+Vertical arrows indicate documented instances

+311 where living E. rosea were observed after periods of assumed extirpation (short arrow = young newly hatched

+312 specimen).

-7.3 Ecological Niche Modeling
+315 7.3 Ecological Niche Modeling

-MaxEnt generated two geostatistical maps that predicted the suitable habitat and niche for E. rosea.
-At 10% training presence, the training omission rate was 0.099 and the test omission rate was 0.124.
-The average test AUC for the replicate runs was 0.954, and the standard deviation was 0.007.
-The continuous habitat suitability map suggests that E. rosea are more likely to be found in coastal regions and areas where there are regular precipitation events and warmer temperatures (Figure 3).
-The binary map indicates areas that are suitable for E. rosea and describes this species' fundamental niche with a 10% threshold (Figure 4).

-MaxEnt determined that the number of days below 0°C had the greatest contribution to the model with 59.4% contribution.
-Precipitation in autumn and the temperature annual range were the next largest contributors to the model with 22.1% and 18.5% respectively (Table 2).
-These three variables are consistent with what is known about most terrestrial mollusks and survival limits.
-They are not able to tolerate long periods of drought and low temperatures.
+316 MaxEnt generated two geostatistical maps that predicted the suitable habitat and niche for E. rosea.
+At 25% 317 training presence, the training omission rate was 0.098 and the test omission rate was 0.105.
+The average test AUC 318 for the replicate runs was 0.924, and the standard deviation was 0.008.
+The Boyce index value was 0.949.
+The omission 319 rate, AUC, and Boyce index values all indicate that our model is calibrated well and should be considered reliable for 320 predicting the niche of E. rosea.
+The continuous habitat suitability map suggests that E. rosea are more likely to be 321 found in coastal regions and areas where there are regular precipitation events and warmer temperatures (Figure 3).
+322 The binary map indicates areas that are suitable for E. rosea and describes this species' fundamental niche with a 10% 323 threshold (Figure 4).
+MaxEnt determined that the mean winter temperature had the greatest contribution to the model 324 with 49.0% contribution.
+Precipitation in winter and the precipitation in summer were the next largest contributors to 325 the model with 26.1% and 25.0% respectively (Table 2).

-Table 2.
+327 Table 2.
 Estimates of relative contributions of the environmental variables to the MaxEnt model.